Actipro/WinForms-Controls/Documentation/topics/dpi-awareness.md

 > [!TIP]
 > Per-monitor DPI awareness is still a work-in-progress for Windows Forms, so targeting the latest supported version of .NET is recommended.

+> [!IMPORTANT]
+> Actipro controls are tested with `PerMonitorV2` only.
+The original `PerMonitor` configuration version was very limited and has been replaced with `PerMonitorV2` on all versions of Windows still under support.
+For per-monitor DPI awareness, using `PerMonitorV2` instead of `PerMonitor` is highly recommended.

 ### Bars

 - The Bars customization form may not rescale correctly on some .NET targets when moving between monitors of different DPI's and the application is running with per-monitor DPI awareness.
 This primarily impacts .NET 6+.